zcash/zips/draft-nuttycom-funding-allocation.rst

   approach promotes decentralization and the growth of independent development teams.

-* **Mitigating Regulatory Risks**: By minimizing direct funding of US-based organizations, the lockbox helps to reduce potential regulatory scrutiny and legal risks.
+* **Mitigating Regulatory Risks**: The Financial Privacy Foundation (FPF) is a non-profit organization incorporated and based in the Cayman Islands.
+By minimizing direct funding of US-based organizations, this proposal helps to reduce potential regulatory scrutiny and legal risks.

 Alternative 3: Lockbox For Decentralized Grants Allocation (20% option)
 -----------------------------------------------------------------------